September 9-15 2002 -- A Trip to Lyon, France

 Jack-ite), and Dieter Kranzlmueller (Kepler University Linz, Austria).

-- A different shot -- Foreground: xxx, the backs of Thomas
+A different shot -- Foreground: Roland Wismuller (University of Vienna),

 Ludwig (Heidelberg) and Dieter.